 The Admission Committee’s decision will be communicated within 2 to 4 weeks via email.
 A hard copy will be sent through regular mail as well.
 Applicants are encouraged to contact the admission office from time to time at: firstname.lastname@example.org for updates on the status of their application.

-Following final acceptance of admission into the program, successful applicants are advised to pay US$1000 deposit fee for the semester to reserve a seat.
+Following final acceptance of admission into the program, successful applicants will be contacted by the Accounts Department regarding their tuition fee.
+Students are advised to pay US$1000 deposit fee for the semester as soon as possible to reserve a seat on the student roster.
 This amount will be credited against the first semester tuition fee.
 Fees are due one month prior to commencement of the program.

 FREQUENTLY ASKED QUESTIONS

 What is the minimum academic requirement to apply?

 The minimum requirement to apply to the 5 year MD program is a high school / secondary school diploma with strong grades in the following required prerequisite courses: Biology, Chemistry, Physics, Mathematics or Calculus and English.